-1407 Broadway in New York City is well positioned to meet the threshold limit of effective tons carbon per rentable square feet for 2024 through 2029.
+1407 Broadway in New York City is well positioned to meet Local Law 97's threshold limit effective tons carbon per rentable square feet for 2024 through 2029.

 San Francisco Environment Code Chapter 30 (Ordinance 220-19) requires large commercial buildings to obtain all electricity from 100% renewable sources.
 Commercial buildings of 500,000 gross sq ft or greater were required to transition to renewable electricity by December 31, 2022, and all of Shorenstein's San Francisco Bay Area properties transitioned well ahead of this deadline to meet the goal in 2021.